SpawnSPWN/XODS/RoE.md

 - UPC survey ships not engaged as warships.

 **ROE Is Suspended/Explicitly Does Not Apply**
-- 5 minutes prior to and during active territory captures, in that territory only.
+- During active territory captures, in that territory only.
+- In unowned territory (i.e., when an origin space territory has not yet been "won" by any alliance).
 - 4 hours prior to and during incursion.
-- During War & KOS; declared parties only.
+- To those declared KOS & NSH; (declared parties only).
 - War declarations must follow the 99.5 War Declaration Policy.

 **Not Addressed in ROE**